 Om ev'ry miracle, with radiant beam, Appears the stamp of Deity supreme!
 Can a weak mortal, or an angel save The ebbing life from sinking to the grave?
-Will tyrant death regard a creature's hand, And yield his pris'ner back at his command?
-Can aught but God the elements control?
+Will tyrant death regard a creature's hand, And yield his pris'ner back at his command? ~~